5t3ph/eleventy-plugin-social-images/README.md

 The window size used for the screenshot is 600px wide by 315px tall (which is then saved at 2x resolution) which you can use to test your template and styles if you choose to create them custom.

 🧪 **If you find a problem** please [add an issue](https://github.com/5t3ph/eleventy-plugin-social-images/issues).
 This has been tested on local builds and within Netlify, but needs broader tests by the community.
+Thanks to the [contributors](#contributors)!

 ## Usage